DylanCaiCoding/DataStoreKTX/README.md

 ## Features

-- No need to create DataStore or RxDataStore objects;
+- No need to create DataStore, RxDataStore, or Preferences.Key objects;
 - Supports both Kotlin Coroutines and RxJava usage;
 - Uses property names as key names, eliminating the need to declare a large number of key name constants;
-- Ensures type safety and avoids exceptions caused by inconsistent types or key values.
+- Ensures type safety and avoids exceptions caused by inconsistent types or key name.

 ## DataStore vs MMKV